-A Renewable Energy & Energy Efficiency PIF is currently under development.
-R20 partnered with BG Group, a firm of consulting engineers operating at international level, and Alpiq, a leading Swiss electricity and energy services provider, with the aim to help project developers perform pre-feasibility and feasibility studies and to facilitate the development of the most promising renewable and energy efficiency (except LED) infrastructure projects.
+The Energy Project Facilitator (EPF) is a Swiss Pre-investement Facility launched by R20, BG Consulting Engineers, a firm of consulting engineers operating at international level, and Alpiq, a leading Swiss electricity and energy services provider, which brings together energy experts to facilitate the feasibility studies of promising renewable energy projects.

 R20 promotes a number of innovative financial mechanisms to facilitate the development of the most promising projects.
 On the one hand, the Pre-Investment Facilities (PIFs) allow project teams to conduct the feasibility studies required for bankability: on the other hand, the Leonardo DiCaprio Philanthropic Planet Pledge Fund (PPF), and The Sub-national Climate Fund, provide and attract additional investment capital to fund project implementation.

 The Planet Pledge Fund is an initiative stemming from a coalition of philanthropists who will pool their resources to create a $1 billion fund invested in $10 billion of clean development projects that mitigate climate change and generate $1 billion of profits to be used for conservation of endangered habitats and species